Now I Know: The Thousand-Year-Old Ingredient Italian Women Use for Glowing Skin

 To anyone wishing to experience this full body and mind unwinding, I highly recommend taking a trip to Umbria, Italy.
 Nicknamed the “Green Heart of Italy” (a term I heard at least once a day—Umbrians are proud of their city’s connection to the earth), Umbria is just a two-hour drive north of Rome and four hours south of Venice.
 Those few hours may as well be days.

 Whereas Italy’s major cities boast stunning history and a hefty dose of bustling tourism, there’s a slight feeling of grandeur-gone-by; Umbria’s rolling green fields and endless vineyards hold a precious beauty unchanged by the passing of time.
-Though you know it’s not the case, you can’t help but feel like perhaps you’re the first person to stumble upon this place where street lamps don’t exist, and where stars blink like oversize fireflies against an onyx night sky.
+Though you know deep down it’s not the case, you can’t help but feel like perhaps you’re the first person to stumble upon this place where street lamps don’t exist, and where stars burn brightly against a pitch-black sky.

 When Fresh invited me to come with them to Umbria and learn more about one of their most iconic products, I expected to hear a nice-sounding story and to eat a lot of pasta and cheese.
 The latter certainly happened (I’m still reeling from the sheer size and magnitude of this “appetizer” cheese platter presented to me on our first day), but Umbria’s untouched beauty and cheerful inhabitants took my jaded city heart by surprise.